Ashtongue9/Ashtongue9/README.md

 - 👋 Hi, I’m @Ashtongue9
 - 👀 I’m interested in job in IT
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning MySQL, Postman API
 - 💞️ I’m looking to collaborate on QA Manual / Automation